Introduction to Percent Yield Calculator

 In a nutshell, the percent yield calculator with steps tells you the accuracy of your experiment.
 Let's suppose an ideal condition, your proportional yield would be 100%.

 Above mentioned situation is idealized, it's practically impossible to have 100% yield, If it is 100%, it means you still have solvents or some contaminants in your end product.

 The proportional output will be less than 100% because of the difference between the actual and theoretical production.

 Actual Yield vs Theoretical Yield

 In comparison, the theoretical yield is the amount of product acquired through complete conversion of all the reactants into the final product, without any loss of reactant.

 The actual yield is less than the theoretical yield, because only few reactions advances towards completion.
 Some part of the product is not recovered at the end of the reaction.

 For instance, if you are recovering some precipitate of a product, you may lose other parts of it because of improper filtration.
-During the filtration process, some part of the product may not be sieved and left on the mesh paper.
+During the filtration process, some part of the product may not be saved and left on the mesh paper.

-Learn about what is theoretical yield and how to calculate theoretical yield with Theoretical Yield Calculator.
+Learn about what is theoretical yield and how to calculate theoretical yield with theoretical yield calculator.